halartha483-cmyk/cyclistic-bike-share-analysis/README.md

-# cyclistic-bike-share-analysis
-Google Data Analytics capstone project analyzing Cyclistic bike-share data using SQL (BigQuery) and Tableau to compare annual members and casual riders.
+Cyclistic Bike-Share Analysis
+Project Overview

+This project was completed as part of the Google Data Analytics Professional Certificate Capstone.

+The objective was to analyze historical Cyclistic bike-share trip data to understand how annual members and casual riders use the service differently.
+Based on these insights, business recommendations were developed to support strategies for converting casual riders into annual members.